 What is the difference between a viatical settlement and a life settlement?

-Keeping this in view, how is a life settlement transaction similar to a viatical settlement transaction?
+Subsequently, one may also ask, how is a life settlement transaction similar to a viatical settlement transaction?

 The third party becomes the new owner of the policy, pays the premiums, and receives the full death benefit when the insured dies.
 A life settlement is similar to a viatical settlement, but in a life settlement transaction, the insured is typically at least 65 years old and is not chronically or terminally ill.

-People also ask, what is an alternative to a life settlement?
+Consequently, what is an alternative to a life settlement?

 The most common of alternatives to a life settlement is known as an Accelerated Death Benefit (ADB).
 An ADB, also called “Living Benefit”, allows you to receive a portion of your death benefit from your insurance company.